CodingAvenue/codestop-course-php-oop/content/Objects/Objects.facts.md

 The `new` keyword is used to create an object as an instance of a class.

-`Instantiation` is the process of creating a new object of a class.
+`Instantiation` is the process of creating a new instance of a class.

-To create an object, write the name of the object followed by an equal sign `=`; the `new` keyword and its corresponding class name.
+To create an object, write the name of the variable followed by an equal sign `=`; the `new` keyword and its corresponding class name.
 One way to write it is this way:

 ```php
 $objectName = new className();